jaumemk/ushuaia-vagrant/README.md

 ## Installation

-* Clone this git repo and "cd" to the vagrant folder and run/install:
+* Clone this git repo, "cd" to it and run/install:

 ``` bash
 vagrant plugin install vagrant-librarian-chef